cryptomage/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-## Imputing missing values
+## Inputing missing values

-There are many days/intervals where there are missing values (coded as `NA`).
-The presence of missing days may introduce bias into some calculations or summaries of the data.
+There are several observations where there are missing values.
+The presence of these null values may distort the calculations to be performed in the data.

 ```r